Najwanlaskar/StudentSite/README.md

 # StudentSite

-I'm going to create a website that allows students to utilise a Pomodora clock as well as with other helpful tools to aid them.
+My project includes a Pomodoro website which contains a 25 minute timer with a calculator, to do list and a etch and sketch game to relax, The overall aim of this website is to aid students in their studies.

 //add live website

 alt tag